qqqlab/madflight/README.md

 3. Open *Examples for custom libraries->madflight->Quadcopter.ino* in the Arduino IDE.
 4. Edit the HARDWARE section in madflight_config.h to enable the connected peripherals.
 5. If you're not using the default pinout then setup your board pinout in the CUSTOM PINS section.
 6. Compile Quadcopter.ino and upload it to your board.
-Connect the Serial Monitor at 115200 baud and check the messages.
+Connect the Serial Monitor at 115200 baud and check the startup messages.
 Type `help` to see the available CLI commands.
 7. Type `calradio` and follow the prompts to setup your RC radio receiver.
 8. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
-9. Use CLI commands `pimu`, `pahrs`, `pradio`, `pmot`, etc. and check that IMU sensor, AHRS and RC Receiver are working correctly.
+9. Use CLI commands `pimu`, `pahr`, `prcl`, `pmot`, etc. and check that IMU sensor, AHRS and RC Receiver are working correctly.
 10. Connect motors (no props) and battery and check that motors are spinning correctly.
 11. Mount props, go to an wide open space, and FLY!